-Acetaminophen is a category B or C drug [19].
+Acetaminophen was previously listed as a category B or C drug [23].
 As with other medications, the lowest dose and duration should be used.
-Ibuprofen and naproxen are considered category B for the first and second trimesters, but both are considered category D in the third trimester [19].
-This change is due to an increased risk for closure of the fetal ductus arteriosus, fetal renal damage, inhibited clotting, and delayed labor and birth [19].
-Opioid narcotic use in the third trimester should be avoided as it can cause neonatal respiratory depression [21].
+Ibuprofen and naproxen previously were considered category B for the first and second trimesters, but both were considered category D in the third trimester [23].
+This change is due to an increased risk for closure of the fetal ductus arteriosus, fetal renal damage, inhibited clotting, and delayed labor and birth [23].
+Opioid narcotic use in the third trimester should be avoided as it can cause neonatal respiratory depression [25].